flatcar-archive/flatcar-docs/os/using-environment-variables-in-systemd-units.md

 ### System wide environment variables

-You can define system wide environment variables using a [Flatcar Linux Config][cl-configs] as explained below:
+You can define system wide environment variables using a [Container Linux Config][cl-configs] as explained below:

 ```yaml container-linux-config
 storage: